kaimrdth/Barbershop-Transactions-Automation/README.md

    - How much the business kept after paying commissions and fees
    - Tips, taxes, discounts, and other financial details
    - Customer information for relationship tracking

-**The result:** Instead of spending hours manually calculating commissions and business metrics, business owners get automated reports that show exactly how their business is performing and how much each team member should be paid.

 ---